Locally Constrained Representations in Reinforcement Learning: Introduction

 \section{Introduction}

-Representation Learning is a crucial problem in machine learning, particularly in understanding how complex inputs can be represented in a compact, well-defined manner, while retaining useful information of the input.
-This has been studied extensively for vision and natural language processing tasks but not as much for Reinforcement Learning (RL).
-RL has shown great success in games like Atari~\cite{mnih2015humanlevel}, Go~\cite{Silver2016,alphazero} and Chess~\cite{alphazero}.
-However, its application in the real-world setting is limited.
-One main reason for this problem is the lack of an appropriate input feature space.
+Representation Learning is a crucial problem in machine learning, particularly in understanding how complex inputs can be represented in a compact and abstract manner while retaining useful information about the input.
+This has been studied more extensively for vision and natural language processing tasks compared to Reinforcement Learning (RL).
+RL has shown great success in games like Atari~\cite{mnih2015humanlevel}, Go~\cite{Silver2016,alphazero}, and Chess~\cite{alphazero}.
+However, its application in the real-world setting is limited due to challenges in representation learning.
 In games, the input space is rather well-defined, e.g. it can be the state of the game for board games or it can be the image of the game screen in computer games \cite{mnih2015humanlevel}.

-However, it has been shown that learning policies directly from high-dimensional inputs can be sample inefficient \cite{lake_ullman_tenenbaum_gershman_2017}.
+It has been shown that learning policies directly from high-dimensional inputs can be sample inefficient \cite{lake_ullman_tenenbaum_gershman_2017}.
 Additionally, in real-world scenarios, we often have inputs from different sensors that the agent needs to fuse into a compact representation, which can be challenging.
-Therefore, representation learning is a key to enabling reinforcement learning agents to solve real-world problems.
+Therefore, representation learning is a key to enabling RL agents to solve real-world problems.

+Previous works on representation learning in \gls{rl} include~\cite{e2c} which uses supervised prediction as an auxiliary target, \cite{schwarzer2021dataefficient} which uses self-supervised learning, and \cite{rl_ae} which uses auto-encoders and therefore is completely unsupervised.
+In addition, \citeauthor{DBLP:journals/corr/JaderbergMCSLSK16} used auxiliary sub-tasks for representation learning.
+These methods use an auxiliary loss to learn the representation jointly.

-Most of the work on representation learning can be divided into the following categories depending on the learning methods: supervised \cite{e2c} and self-supervised \cite{DBLP:journals/corr/abs-2004-04136} learning, both of which can benefit from data augmentation \cite{rad}; representation learning with additional auxiliary tasks \cite{DBLP:journals/corr/JaderbergMCSLSK16}; and using state metrics \cite{bisim}.
-Our approach falls into self-supervised learning category.
-The objective encourages state representations to be predictable as a linear combination of the representations of \textit{nearby} states.
+Here we introduce an auxiliary loss, where the objective encourages state representations to be predictable as a linear combination of the representations of \textit{nearby} states.